Esther Y Y Lau, Ph.D.

 Research Internship Opportunities

-Interested students are welcome to send a covering letter and a detailed curriculum vitae to Dr. Esther Lau (email@example.com).
+Training will be provided in the summer.
+Interested students are welcome to send a covering letter and a detailed curriculum vitae to Dr. Esther Lau (firstname.lastname@example.org) by August 7, 2013.

 Dr. LAU Esther Yuet-ying